abedinzadeh/SSH_brute/README.md

 # or if you run it in the existing session just use this command when you are in the folder that the script is there.
 ./ssh_brute.py target_ip_address username password_length --lower --upper --digits --special '!@#$'

+# to stop the code gracefully just use "ctrl + C"